A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

 Tuscany villages are famous for being among the most charming, beautiful and endearing locations in Italy and no trip to the country would be complete without at least a visit to some of them.

-So, instead of a long list of beautiful small towns n Tuscany, I decided to go for a handpicked selection of what I consider the best of the best, the most beautiful Tuscany villages you should try and include in your Tuscany Itinerary for the best experience.
+Instead of a long list of beautiful small towns in Tuscany, I decided to go for a handpicked selection of what I consider the best of the best, the most beautiful Tuscany villages you should try and include in your Tuscany Itinerary for the best experience.

 I hope you enjoy it!